jperedadnr/Example-TestFX/README.md

 The headless platform is under public development in the OpenJFX sandbox repository: https://github.com/openjdk/jfx-sandbox/tree/johanvos-headless

-A most advanced version can be found here: https://github.com/jperedadnr/jfx-sandbox/tree/1-headless
+A more advanced version can be found here: https://github.com/jperedadnr/jfx-sandbox/tree/1-headless

 You can fork it and build it yourself, or just take the SDK from these links: